zopefoundation/ZODB/docs/articles/ZODB2.rst

 subtransactions will also be aborted and not saved.
-If you abort an inner subtransaction, then only the changes made during that subtransaction are aborted, and the outer transaction is *not* aborted and more changes can be made and commited, including more subtransactions.
+If you abort an inner subtransaction, then only the changes made during that subtransaction are aborted, and the outer transaction is *not* aborted and more changes can be made and committed, including more subtransactions.

 You can commit or abort a subtransaction by calling either